ovrjs/ovr/apps/docs/src/server/docs/05-middleware.md

 };
 ```

-> Middleware are just functions, use the `Middleware` type helper to easily type the parameters.
+> Middleware are just functions, use the `Middleware` type helper to easily type the parameters if you are creating them outside of a route.

 ## Composition